Geovation/georef/README.md

 -----------

 Georef was built to be integrated as part of another application -- though it can be used on its own too.
 Integrate it with the rest of your application by using the following configuration options:

+`output`: one of `'geotiff'` or `'tiles'` to either produce a single GeoTiff image, or a Zip file containing map tiles in XYZ format.

 `uploadLocation`: a Url.
 If present and Georef is called with an `id` parameter the resulting image data gets uploaded here as a HTTP POST, with the `id` parameter concatenated onto the end.
 If both this configuration option is set and a an `id` is present the download button at the end is not shown.